HomeIreland StartupsThe 8 things that really sucked at the Web Summit 2013

-Don’t get me wrong, it was really interesting to attend the Web Summit.
+Don’t get me wrong, it was really interesting to attend Web Summit.
 I don’t regret flying out to Dublin and overall it was a pleasant experience.
 We just thought, it might be entertaining to start with the negative points.
-A second review with more info about the positive things related to the Web Summit will follow in the beginning of next week.
+A second review with more info about the positive things related to the Web Summit will follow at the beginning of next week.

-8. Most attendees came by bus.
-But there was no information about which busses stop at the Web Summit location.
-In addition, the busses just accepted coins and gave no change.
-This means, that we were forced to give the Bus driver a tip of 1.70€ for our first ride.
+8. Most attendees came by bus, but there was no information about which buses stop at the Web Summit location.
+In addition, the buses just accepted coins and gave no change.
+This means we were forced to give the bus driver a tip of €1.70 for our first ride.
 Last but not least, there was no chance to change your money (to get coins) next to the location.
 So either you had coins or you drove by taxi.

 You have additional negative points in mind?
 Let us know!